adityaunik/adityaunik/README.md

 # 👋 Hi, I’m @adityaunik
 ## About me
--  👀 I’m interested in web development,blockchain.
+-  👀 I’m interested in Android development,blockchain.
-- 🌱 I’m currently learning java,front end.
+- 🌱 I’m currently learning java,Android development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me adtgtm903@gmail.com